Yu-zh/termbit/README.md

 # Yu-zh/termbit

-A terminal library for MoonBit.
+A terminal manipulation library written in MoonBit.
+This repository is under development, and I have only tested it on macOS Sonama 14.6 (M1 Chip).

-Example usage:
+## Example usage:

 * Print "Hello, World!" in blue at position (10, 10) in the terminal.